juanclopgar97/python_sharp/README.md

         self._namechanged_callbacks(self,e)
 ```

-You can notice *_OnNameChanged* now requires a parametter called 'e' which is an EventArgs, this is a safety implementation, every "_On[EVENT NAME]" must require an EventArgs (or any other class that inherits from it), this is a way to say "Are you sure the event happens? show me the evidence!", in this case there is no arguments so the evidence is an empty EventArgs object, EventArgs object is used for the internal logic and passed to the external logic as parameter.
+You can notice 2 things

+1. *_OnNameChanged* now requires a parametter called 'e' which is an EventArgs, this is a safety implementation, every "_On[EVENT NAME]" must require an EventArgs (or any other class that inherits from it), this is a way to say "Are you sure the event happens? show me the evidence!", in this case there is no arguments so the evidence is an empty EventArgs object.
+EventArgs object is used first for the internal logic and then passed to the external logic as a parameter.

-And to finish 'self' is passed to the external logic as first parameter, this is to allow the subcriber know 'Who is executing my piece of code"
+2. 'self' is passed to the external logic as first parameter, this is to allow the subcribers know 'Who is executing my piece of code"

+**As summary:**

-**As summary:** There are 2 main sections to implement when you want to define an event;
+- There are 2 main sections to implement when you want to define an event:

-1. the part that store and remove callables
+    1. Part that store and define how to add/remove callables
-2. the part that executes/trigger those callables stored
+    2. Part that executes/trigger those callables stored

-There are conventions about how the logic must be implemented to facilitate reading and maintenance of the code, and Callables to be subscribed to a simple event should follow the next signature:
+- There are conventions about how the logic must be implemented to facilitate reading and maintenance of the code.

+- Callables to be subscribed to a simple event should follow the next signature:

     *Callable[[object, EventArgs], None]* (a callable with 2 parameters, first one contains the publisher and second the event arguments, the function must return None)

-So the *simple events* with the recomended annotation would be:
+The next snipped code shows and example of how the *simple events* should be implemented with the recomended annotation:

 ```python
       @event